 - Duck and Goose: Here comes the Easter Bunny!

 - Easter Bugs

 - Grug and his first Easter

 Easter Activity books are lots of fun!
-Activity books are so handy to have tucked in their bag for fun on the run, trips in the car or on a plane or just for some quiet time on a Sunday afternoon after searching for Easter eggs in the garden.
+Activity books are practical items to have tucked in their bag for fun on the run, trips in the car or on a plane, or just for some quiet time on a Sunday afternoon after searching for Easter eggs in the garden.